Brown's Biology AQA GCSE Additional Science-BIOLOGY 2

 alkaline the aqueous medium is, affects the protein structure of the enzyme,

-so like the temperature graph, the graph rises to a maximum of the optimum
+so like the temperature graph, the graph rises to a maximum for the optimum

 The optimum is often around pH 7